stoodder/falconjs/README.md

 * Add Falcon.Observable to wrap ko.observable in the case that we'd want to switch
 * Change 'url' to 'endpoint'
 * Make constants
+* Document makeBaseUrl, makeUrlComponents, resovleUrl, and makeUrl on adapter

 ### v0.10.2
 **Highlights**